xiangjunn/tp/docs/UserGuide.md

 **Format:** `clist [e/] [p/] [a/] [th/] [z/] [t/]`

 * Names of contacts are always shown.
-* If you do not provide any optional _prefixes_ are provided, e.g `clist`, all available details of each contact will be shown.
+* If you do not provide any optional _prefixes_, e.g `clist`, all available details of each contact will be shown.
 * If you provide optional _prefixes_, it will only show the names and the _fields_ corresponding to specified _prefixes_ for each contact.
 * You can provide more than one optional _prefix_.
 * You can specify the optional _prefix_ **in any order**. e.g. both `clist e/ p/` and `clist p/ e/` will show only the names, email addresses and phone numbers of each contact.